ArnoldDP/OStim-Community-Modlist/README.md

   ### OStim

   I tried as hard as I could to integrate this in way that makes sense and doesnt disrupt gameplay.
 It isnt perfect, but its getting there.
-We'd be here all day if I listed every mod being used, so I'll just go over a few of my personal favorites.
+Since this is the primary focus of this list and sets it apart from other mod lists, id be here all day if I listed every add-on used.
+Heres a few of my favorites though.

  * Rift's Rest